 “I have travelled to Austria a number of times myself as a Treasury Official and I know that we worked well together,” ha said.

-The Austrian delegation was led the most senior diplomat in the Foreign office Dr Johannes Peterlik accompanied honorary consul of Zambia to Austria and businessman Heinz Messinger along with a business delegation.
+The Austrian delegation was led by the most senior diplomat in the Foreign office Dr Johannes Peterlik accompanied by honorary consul of Zambia to Austria and businessman Heinz Messinger along with a business delegation.

 The delegation also included Zambia’s Ambassador to Germany and Austria Anthony Mukwita who facilitated the back to back meetings that commenced with a top call to the Vice President of Zambia Mrs Inonge Wina in the morning.